Joyful Almond Oatmeal Recipe: If This Isn’t THE Best Oatmeal You have Ever Eaten . . .

 Spread coconut and almonds in a single layer on a baking sheet covered with parchment paper or a silicone mat.
 Broil for 5 minutes six inches from the heat, stirring once halfway through.
 Then,Â check every one minute and bake until coconut and almonds turn a light brown.
 (This will take about 8 minutes total cook time.)

-Stir coconut and almonds, coconut oil and currants into oatmeal.
+Stir coconut and almonds, coconut oil and currants and chocolate chips into oatmeal.

 * TERMS OF PAYMENT: If this is not the best oatmeal you have ever eaten, I will pay you the sum of $1,000,000.00 at the rate of $1.00 per year for 1 million years.